ZeroCool940711/new-frontera/docs/source/topics/overview.rst

 * Depth-first (DFS),
 * based on provided score, mapped from 0.0 to 1.0.

-If website is big, and it's expensive to crawl the whole website, Frontera can be suitable for pointing the crawler to the most important documents.
+If website is big, and it's expensive to crawl the whole website, new_frontera can be suitable for pointing the crawler to the most important documents.